DougAnderson444/rsagenerate/README.md

 -   [ ] Verify Using the key

 Uses a Hash-Based Message Authentication Code (HMAC) Deterministic Random Bit Generator (DRBG) with SHA2-256 (HmacDRBG-SHA2-256) to generate deterministic bytes from a seed, then use that seed to generate an RSA keypair.

-Unfortunately, it still takes too long (122 seconds for a 4096 bit RSA key)

 ## WHY?!